discordjs/guide/guide/additional-features/cooldowns.md

 setTimeout(() => timestamps.delete(interaction.user.id), cooldownAmount);
 ```

-This line causes the entry for the interaction user under the specified command to be deleted after the command's cooldown time is expired for this user.
+This line causes the entry for the user under the specified command to be deleted after the command's cooldown time has expired for them.

 ## Resulting code